fforw/entity/README.md

 (Default is "entitySystem")

 #### debug option
-The *debug* option will make the macro
+The *debug* option will make the macro log the generated code.

 ## EntitySystem Configuration